HKMU13621/381project-37/README.md

 ---

 ## Deployment Details
-The application is deployed using **AWS EC2**, offering the following benefits:
+The application is deployed using **AWS Lightsail** and **Docker**, offering the following benefits:
-- **Scalability**: EC2 can adjust computing resources automatically to handle fluctuating traffic demands.
+- **Scalability**: AWS Lightsail and Docker enable easy scaling of resources to handle fluctuating traffic demands.
 - **Reliability**: The AWS infrastructure provides stable performance and high availability.
 - **Cost-Efficiency**: The server setup is designed to keep operational costs low while delivering reliable system performance.